Restaurants in Old Town

 Edinburgh Larder Bakehouse ★ 4.4

-Edinburgh Larder's bake counter on Blackfriars Street in the Old Town of Edinburgh, opened 2009, baking Scotch pies, sausage rolls, sourdough loaves and short.
+Edinburgh Larder's bake counter on Blackfriars Street in the Old Town of Edinburgh, opened 2009, baking Scotch pies, sausage rolls, sourdough loaves.

 Tip: Pies are at the counter from 11:00 to lunch; loaves sell through the morning.
 Friday list runs on the website.